Giving notice of your marriage or civil partnership

 - you want to give notice of a marriage or civil partnership in UK

-- you’re not planning to stay or settle in the UK after your marriage or civil partnership
+- you’re not planning to stay in the UK after your marriage or civil partnership

 You can find out more about the marriage visitor visa, including other eligibility requirements and how to apply at the link below.